-The main idea is to decompose an un-cached region's bounding box (defined in the main query) and to create small sub-regions (defined again as smaller, constituent bounding boxes) (see Figure 5).
-After having partitions in small bounding boxes, each partition is assigned to a separate thread of work, and the results to partitions are merged to create a final response for the main query.
-The partitions are assigned to threads in a round-robin fashion.
+The main idea is decomposing an un-cached region's bounding box defined in main query and creating small sub-regions defined again as smaller, constituent bounding boxes (see Figure 5).
+After having partitions in small bounding boxes, each partition is assigned to separate thread of work, and the results to partitions are merged to create final response for the main query.
+The partitions are assigned to threads in round-robin fashion in case of having bigger number of partition number than the worker WFSs.